topdan/www/ruby-on-rails/ajax-toggle-buttons.html.md

 We follow "The Rails' Way" to `#update` and `#destroy` in the controller, which will help the application gracefully grow when we add more functionality to posts like additional toggles, fields, or a public RESTful API.

-If your application doesn't require javascript, then you'll want to change `#toggle_button_to` to output inline forms instead of links, and make the Rails controller redirect when `!request.xhr?`.
+If your application doesn't require javascript, then you'll want to change `#toggle_button_to` to output inline forms instead of links, and make the Rails controller redirect inside `format.html`.

 Let me know what else you think could be improved.